Gold laundering: Effects

-To prevent laundering of gold and other metals (such as tantalum, tin, and tungsten), some nations have established systems and regulations.
-For example, Rwanda introduced regulations for mineral trade that requires all ore extraction be tagged, in part a response to the Dodd–Frank Wall Street Reform and Consumer Protection Act in the United States that requires companies to disclose the use of conflict minerals by publishing a supply chain audit.
+To prevent the laundering of gold and other metals (such as tantalum, tin, and tungsten), some nations have established systems and regulations.
+For example, Rwanda introduced regulations for mineral trade that require all ore extraction to be tagged, in part a response to the Dodd–Frank Wall Street Reform and Consumer Protection Act in the United States that requires companies to disclose the use of conflict minerals by publishing a supply chain audit.

 However, with only 100 government monitors overseeing 450 mining sites during typical business hours, smuggling still occurs, exacerbated by corrupt monitors illegally selling tags or failing to record transactions in logbooks.